 DC power is used in a range of applications, from household uses like flashlights and remotes, to charging batteries, to the provision of electric supply for industrial motors and railways.
 In high-voltage form, DC power is even used to transmit huge amounts of electricity from remote generators and to connect power grids.

-Read more for an overview on DC power systems, including the role DC power plays and the main components of a DC power system.
+Read more for an overview on DC power systems, including the role of DC power UPS plays and the main components of the system.

 What is the Role of DC Power in a UPS?